At a glance…

 - Epic weekend adventures - you’ll have your weekends free to explore Philippines with your new-found friends.

-The IVHQ Philippines volunteer program is based in the Aborlan District, in Palawan where volunteer orientation and general administration is carried out by our partner organization.
+The IVHQ Philippines volunteer program is based in the Aborlan District in Palawan - often considered one of the most beautiful islands in the world.
+This is where volunteer orientation and general administration is carried out by our local team.
 Placements are located in and around the Aborlan District.

-Volunteers on the Teaching project take on an assisting role in local primary and secondary schools, teaching a variety of subjects within a classroom environment.
-Filipino’s learn English from a young age, however the children benefit greatly from communicating with fluent English speakers to develop their English communication skills.
-Volunteers work in an organized, informal English class which allows volunteers to arrange a variety of activities such as music, songs, playing games, arts, sports, conversation exercises and grammar exercises.
-Cultural exchange is also a big art of this project - the children at the school are always very interested and keen to learn more about volunteer’s lives back so it is always a great idea to bring some photos or information about home to plan a few lessons around this.
-Volunteers work informally from the government-stipulated curriculum and are required to plan their own lessons which are typically done in the evenings, with the help of the local coordinator and other volunteers.
-This project is well suited to volunteers looking for a busy and fast-paced teaching project.
-Volunteers work approximately 5 hours per day, Monday to Friday.
-Volunteers will teach and arrange activities at the school in the morning and afternoon for approximately 2 hours each time, followed by preparing lessons/activities for the next day in the evening.
+On the Teaching project, you will work in local primary and secondary schools, teaching English, Math, Science and sometime Arts and Crafts.
+The local teacher will be present within the class but you will usually be required to lead the class.
+Filipino’s learn English from a young age and the children benefit greatly from communicating with fluent English speakers to develop their English communication skills.
+You will work in an organized class and will follow the government-stipulated curriculum.
+You can expect to work approximately 4 to 5 hours per day, Monday to Friday.
+You will teach and arrange activities at the school in the morning and afternoon for approximately 2 hours each time, followed by preparing lessons/activities for the next day in the evening.
 During the holiday periods, volunteers will have the opportunity to conduct special classes in the community which are organized by our local team.
-These classes are very successful and appreciated by the local community.
-As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
+These classes are an opportunity for volunteers to teach outside of the government curriculum and they are very successful and appreciated by the local community.
+As you will work with the support of IVHQ’s local team and placement staff, you will not need to be qualified or have teaching experience to participate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
 Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.

 Construction and Renovation